- Record prices for gas have been accompanies by record profits for the oil companies, punishing the

 plunge in value.

-- The tax would increase inflation, leading to higher prices on items unrelated to oil.
+would increase inflation, leading to higher prices on items unrelated to oil.

 - Corporate profits of non-oil-related companies would tax a hit; thus, the decrease in corporate tax revenues